Structured menu's: Use 1 menu only!

 In one of the SEO checklist articles I already explained how important it is to have a clear and logical URL structure.
 One frequent cause of messed up URL structures is an unclear structure in menus.
 In Joomla, URLs are primarily based on the menu structure, so if your menus are not structured, your URLs probably won't be either...
 The solution: even on larger sites, don't create separate menus for your sidebars and footers, but only use one menu!

 Note: though this article shows screenshots of a Joomla 3 site, the article is reviewed and improved for Joomla 4.

 Let me explain this through an example.
-On larger sites it is not strange to have the need to structure your sites with multiple levels (main navigation, submenu's and sub-submenu's).
+On larger sites, it is not strange to have the need to structure your sites with multiple levels (main navigation, submenu and sub-submenu's).
 A life example could be Products> >> Gardening >> Shovel.
 Now using 3 levels of navigation can sometimes be confusing for navigation, especially for elderly people, so something that is often done is to create a menu with 2 levels, with a sidebar menu for the different gardening products.
-One of the problems (apart from complexity with positioning your other modules) is that the breadcrumb path does not reflect the correct structure anymore:
+One of the problems (apart from the complexity of positioning your other modules) is that the breadcrumb path does not reflect the correct structure anymore:

 So, what we want is more or less the following:

 - The main menu is configured with 3 levels

 - The top menu however only shows the first 2, for easy navigation